ir-nlp-csui/kethu/README.md

 ## Changelog
+* 2020-10-27 v2.0
+* revised the POS tagging and syntactic annotation for compound words
+* revised the tokenization, POS tagging and syntactic annotation for predicate nominalization cases
+* revised the syntactic annotation for noun phrases containing numerical expression (especially QP)
+* changed the POS tag for 'Rp' and the similar tokens from SYM to NN

 * 2019-09-01 v1.0
 * revised the bracketing format to PTB format
 * revised the POS tag set and adjusted the POS tagging
 * resolved missing punctuations, typo, incorrect reported speech annotation, etc.

 ## Contributors
 * Ika Alfina and Jessica Naraiswari Arwidarasti